I love fashion! Hairstyle is so important for women. The right hairstyle can make you look younger, more attractive, and hide imperfections.

 Audrey Hepburn is a gorgeous actress with the most beautiful eyes.
 Her iconic look is even recognizable today with many actresses and beauty gurus trying to imitate her.
 However, Audrey's beauty is really one of a kind and her glamorous look will not fade with time.
 This elegant up-do hairstyle flatters a lot of different face shapes.
-If you have an oval, round, or heart shaped face, you can easily wear this hairstyle.
-For those with oblong faces, this hairstyles tends to make the face look even longer.
+If you have an oval, round, or heart-shaped face, you can easily wear this hairstyle.
+For those with oblong faces, this hairstyle tends to make the face look even longer.
 For diamond face shapes, it can expose your widest point and make your face look less balanced.
 However, diamond faces can still wear this style by using slightly longer bangs to balance out their powerful cheekbones.

 Mia Farrow: Pixie Cut

 Mia Farrow's hair is still one of the most eye-catching in Hollywood films.
 Short hair is not very mainstream for women.
 When you think of Rosemary's Baby, an image of Mia Farrow and her pixie cut come to your mind.
 This hairstyle is actually one of the hardest to pull off.
 For starters, very short hair tends to only flatter those with perfectly slim oval faces and delicate features.
-But this tomboy pixie cut can also look great on oblong and heart shaped faces.
+But this tomboy pixie cut can also look great on oblong and heart-shaped faces.
 Word of advice, if you don't have a slim face, the pixie will probably not look very nice.
 However, if you still want a pixie cut but don't have the perfect face for it.
 There are modified versions of the pixie that can work.
 Generally, when the pixie is longer and more layered, it can look really good on round faces.

 Elizabeth Taylor: Egyptian Queen Hairstyle

 Among the famous actresses in Hollywood, Elizabeth Taylor is one of the most recognizable with her violet eyes.
 Throughout the years, she had numerous hairstyles.
 But Cleopatra's Egyptian queen hairstyle is very unique.
 This hairstyle is quite simple and perfect for those with naturally straight hair.
 The bangs are cut shorter than any traditional hairstyle of today.
-Shorter bangs are harder to pull off but perfect for those with oval shaped faces.
+Shorter bangs are harder to pull off but perfect for those with oval-shaped faces.
 Black hair tends to look a little "heavy", this hairstyle can look more modern and fresh if it's a shade of brown.
-Your hairstylist can modify the cut to a less "blunt" version to give it a modern day vibe.
+Your hairstylist can modify the cut to a less "blunt" version to give it a modern-day vibe.

 Veronica Lake: Soft Blonde Waves

 Veronica Lake's blonde wavy hair is very pretty.
 This hairstyle is one of the easiest to style because of how simple it is.
 However, even though it's not complicated, it is very feminine and beautiful.
-Best of all, this side part long wavy hair is very flattering for women of all face shapes.
-Long hair is lot easier to pull off because your hairstylist can make subtle adjustments to suit your face shape.
+Best of all, this side-part, long, wavy hair is very flattering for women of all face shapes.
+Long hair is a lot easier to pull off because your hairstylist can make subtle adjustments to suit your face shape.
 The side part flatters round faces.
 While your stylists can make the hair a little bit more wavy to flatter oblong faces.
 This hairstyle is really perfect for vacations and dates.